everpeace/cookbook-mesos/README.md

       :cluster => "MyCluster"
     }

-Then `mesos-master` will be invoked with these options like this.
+Then `mesos-master` will be invoked with command line options like this:

     mesos-master --zk=zk://localhost:2181/mesos --port=5050 --log_dir=/var/log/mesos --cluster=MyCluster

-See See [here](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of of `mesos-master --help`.
+See [here](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of `mesos-master --help`.

 ### mesos::slave
-configure slave configuration files and start `mesos-slave`.
-If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.
+Configure slave configuration files, and start `mesos-slave`.
+If you choose `mesosphere`, `node[:mesos][:prefix]` will be overridden to `/usr/local`, because the `mesosphere` package installs deploy files to that directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-slave-env.sh`

-if you choose installation type `mesosphere`,  this recipe also confiures upstart conf files which are installed by mesosphere mesos package.
+If you choose installation type `mesosphere`,  this recipe also configures upstart configuration files which are installed by `mesosphere` mesos package.

 * `/etc/mesos/zk`
 * `/etc/defaults/mesos`
 * `/etc/defaults/mesos-slave`

 ##### How to configure `mesos-slave`
-You can configure `mesos-slave` command line options by `node[:mesos][:slave]` object.
-If you have a configuration below,
+You can configure `mesos-slave` command line options by `node[:mesos][:slave]` hash.
+If you have a configuration as shown below:

     node[:mesos][:slave] == {
       :master    => "zk://localhost:2181/mesos",